ABOUT MUSICON

 Roskilde is 30 minutes from Copenhagen and known for the Cathedral that is on the UNESCO world heritage list – and the Roskilde Festival that is one of the biggest music and culture festivals in Europe.
 Musicon acts as the link – and a cultural clash – between the two.
 Musicon is both an offspring of a festival, which rebuilds itself from nothing every year, and of a historical city with a global heritage and proud traditions.

 With a gold studded façade the Ragnarock Museum (COBE/MVRDV) at Musicon acts as a new cultural and architectural beacon in the old industrial area.
 The museum has acted as a cultural catalyst for the development of Musicon.
-A “red carpet” leads visitors right to the entrance under the museum’s huge overhang..
+At the same time, it will be Denmark’s first museum directed at young people, a museum which will be accessible 24/7 and which will be in constant development and dialogue with its users.
+A “red carpet” will lead visitors right to the museum’s overhang, which will act as an outdoor space for concerts and similar events.